To support our efforts please browse our store (books with medicinal info, etc.).

 Horehound is derived from "Horus", the Egyptian god of sky and light.
 For centuries, herbalists have prescribed this edible weed for fevers, malaria and especially for coughs.
 This is a perennial plant known more for its medicinal purposes than a food source.
-Although horehound can be consumed, it is highly recommended that this is not done on a regular basis, only once in awhile.
+Although it can be consumed, it is highly recommended that this not be done on a regular basis, but only once in awhile.

-Habitat: Horehound is a hardy wild edible plant that grows easily.
+This is a hardy, wild edible plant that grows easily.
 It tends to do well in dry, well-drained soil, but adapts to most conditions.
-The horehound plant will survive with little moisture (about 30 cm. of annual rainfall) and it thrives in full sun.
+It will survive with little moisture (about 30 cm. of annual rainfall) and thrives in full sun.
 It grows along roadsides, in disturbed areas, fields and in semi-dry areas.

-Edible parts: Aerial parts are used.
+Aerial parts are used.
 Leaves and the flowers can be added into a salad, stir-fry, soup or stew but only once in awhile.
-This is a plant that is not intended to be consumed as food on a regular basis.
+It should not be consumed as food on a regular basis.
 This is used more in herbal remedies to help eliminate occasional maladies.
 It is an immune booster so drinking a cup of horehound tea once a week can be beneficial.
 It tastes very bitter so adding honey to sweeten is recommended.